How Much Does Twitch Take from Subs – Complete Guide (2025)

 Twitch revenue

-If you’re not entirely familiar with how money works on Twitch, and you’re just someone who watches a few specific content creators, you might be confused by what are subs, and what are bits.
-It’s not so rare that people think these are the same things.
+If you’re not completely familiar with how money functions on Twitch, and you only watch a few specific content creators, you might be confused about what subs are and what bits are.
+It’s not uncommon for people to think these are the same thing.

-Twitch Bits are basically tipping, and you can send them out to a streamer while you’re watching their streams.
-Every 100 bits makes $1 USD.
+Twitch Bits function as a form of tipping, allowing you to send them to a streamer while watching their streams.
+Every 100 bits equates to $1 USD.

-Subscriptions are paid for once a month, just like any other subscription, and are a more stable stream of income for Twitch streamers.
+Subscriptions are paid monthly, similar to other subscription services, and provide a more stable income stream for Twitch streamers.

-Even though one bit equals only one cent, a lot of people state that they actually make more money through bits than through subscriptions.
+Although one bit is worth only one cent, many people claim that they earn more money through bits than through subscriptions.

-The reasoning behind this is that you can send out as many bits you like, all over again, and the more a person streams, the more chances they get to have bits sent to them, Subscriptions, on the other hand, are fixed.
+The reasoning behind this is that you can send out as many bits as you like, repeatedly, and the more a person streams, the more opportunities they have to receive bits.
+Subscriptions, on the other hand, are fixed.

-While not everyone can earn money on Twitch, a lot of people can reach enough average viewers when they stream and become Affiliates.
+Although not everyone can earn money on Twitch, many people can attract enough average viewers during their streams to become Affiliates.

-Here’s where you need to get your channel in order to be eligible to become an Affiliate:
+Here’s what you need to do to get your channel ready to become an Affiliate:

 • Reach at least 50 followers in the last month (30 days)

-• You need to have at least 7 unique broadcast days
+• You must have at least 7 unique broadcast days

 • An average of at least 3 concurrent viewers

-Once you have all of that done, you can apply for the Twitch Affiliate program.
+Once you have completed all of that, you can apply for the Twitch Affiliate program.

-It usually takes Twitch around two weeks to review your application and send you an email to invite you to the program.
+Twitch typically takes about two weeks to review your application and send you an email inviting you to the program.

-While you’re waiting for this to happen, you should continue making content and broadcasting, as you will increase your broadcasting minutes and probably earn some more prime subs.
+While you wait for this to occur, you should keep creating content and broadcasting, as this will increase your broadcasting minutes and likely earn you more prime subs.

-Currently, there are 27000 Partners on Twitch, and they are still accepting people to the program.
+Currently, there are 27,000 Partners on Twitch, and they are still accepting individuals into the program.

-To get your payout, you should know that there is a 45 day waiting period after the end of the month during which you made the $100 that’s needed in order for the payout to happen.
+To receive your payout, you should be aware that there is a 45-day waiting period following the end of the month in which you earned the required $100 for the payout to occur.

 FAQ